S23Y/myconsumption-android/README.md

 ### With Gradle and Android Studio

 The easiest way to build is to install [Android Studio](https://developer.android.com/sdk/index.html) v1.+ with [Gradle](https://www.gradle.org/) v2.+.
-You will need the Android SDK API 21 and my-consumption-api available at [Github MyConsumption Server](https://github.com/S23Y/myconsumption-server/).
+You will need the Android SDK API 21 and my-consumption-api available at [Github MyConsumption Server](https://github.com/S23Y/myconsumption-server/) (run 'mvn clean install' from the root directory of the server to install the API on your machine).

-Once installed, then you can import the project into Android Studio:
+Once installed, you can import the project into Android Studio:

 1. Open `File`
 2. Import Project